Biden, South Korean leader to consult on how to check NKorea - NewsBreak

 Biden, South Korean leader to consult on how to check NKorea

-SEOUL, South Korea — (AP) — President Joe Biden devoted Saturday to cementing ties with South Korea and its new president Yoon Suk Yeol as the two sides consult on how best to check the nuclear threat from North Korea at a time when there's little hope of real diplomacy on the matter.
+SEOUL, South Korea — (AP) — President Joe Biden is devoting his Saturday to cementing ties with South Korea and its new leader Yoon Suk Yeol as the two sides consult on how best to check the nuclear threat from North Korea at a time when there's little hope of real diplomacy on the matter.

-Biden told his counterpart at a meeting that their alliance is based on “shared sacrifice” and would be taken to new levels as the emphasis on national security is being augmented by an added focus on trade and technology.

-“Our two nations are working to take on both the opportunities and challenges of the moment,” the U.S. president said.
+“China should contemplate taking whatever steps it can to reduce the possibility of a provocative” act, Sullivan said.

-As part of a five-day visit in Asia, Biden spent Saturday developing his relationship with Yoon, who assumed office little more than a week ago.
-One of Biden's tasks involved reassuring South Korea about the U.S. commitment to countering North Korea's Kim Jong Un.
+As part of a five-day visit in Asia, Biden is focusing his Saturday on his relationship with Yoon, who assumed office little more than a week ago.
+One mission will be reassuring South Korea about the U.S. commitment to countering North Korea's Kim Jong Un.

 There’s worry in Seoul that Washington is slipping back to the Obama administration’s “strategic patience” policy of ignoring North Korea until it demonstrates seriousness about denuclearization, an approach that was criticized for neglecting the North as it made huge strides in building its nuclear arsenal.